**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 - Rock’s Bar and Hair Shop is closed.
 Follow them on Facebook and Instagram for updates.
 “If you feel so inclined and are financially able to do so, calling and pre-paying for your next appointment is welcomed.
 Or if you love your stylist, call and tip them over the phone,” the shop said in a statement.

 - Spruce Hair Salon is now closed.
 They encourage buying gift cards (use promo code “goodvibes” for 10% off”), leaving a review on Google or Yelp, referring your friends and inviting them to follow their Instagram.
-Purchase Hairstory products for 30% off through the end of March, and stay tuned for their online store with T-shirts and reusable totes.
+Stay tuned for its online store with T-shirts and reusable totes.
 All purchases will help the salon pay their bills in this time of crisis.

 - Salty Waters Float Spa is temporarily closed.